2022 New York City Subway attack: Arrest and charges

 The day after the attack, James called the tipline, said he knew he was wanted and that he was at a McDonald's at Sixth Street and First Avenue in the East Village neighborhood of Lower Manhattan.
-Officers responding to the McDonald's did not find James, but after driving around the area, found him near St. Marks Place and First Avenue and arrested him at about 1:45 p.m.
-ET, The manhunt lasted 29 hours.
+Officers responding to the McDonald's did not find James.
+However, after artist and gallery owner Lee Vasu saw James on the street and called the police, they found James near St. Marks Place and First Avenue and arrested him at about 1:45 p.m.
+ET.
+The manhunt lasted 29 hours.
 Dozens of people contacted NYPD with tips about James' whereabouts, and many took credit for his apprehension.

 James was charged by the U.S. Attorney's Office for the Eastern District of New York with committing a terrorist act on a mass transit system, potentially facing a maximum of life in prison.

 On January 3, 2023, James pled guilty to federal terrorism charges.
+On October 5, 2023, James was sentenced in federal court to 10 concurrent life sentences without parole (one for each victim he shot), plus an additional 10 years for a firearms charge.
+As of January 2025, James was incarcerated at ADX Florence near Florence, Colorado.